ya-ponchik/box2d-sdf/README.md

 # TODO
 - v3 uses speculative collision, so the separation can be up to b2_speculativeDistance
 - Shape cast of circle (circle cast) vs. exact SDF is simply a raycast with `d - radius`.
+- Making the gradient computation a user-defined callback can be useful https://iquilezles.org/articles/distgradfunctions2d/.
+Also bounding boxes https://iquilezles.org/articles/bboxes2d/
+- Implement kinematic SDF bodies.
+To do this, first ensure that the body transform is not ignored.